 The Canary Islands Autonomous Community has traditionally enjoyed a regime of commercial freedom involving less indirect tax pressure and exclusion from the sphere of certain State monopolies.
 These conditions have given rise to an economic and tax system which is different from that existing in the rest of Spain.
 Of course, an attempt has been made to reconcile these special circumstances with the requirements of Spanish membership of the European Union.

 In this regard, the Central Government has been increasing flexibility as much as possible in connection with the functioning of regional incentives and localization of investments on the Canary Islands, imposing no further limitations than those stipulated in EU legislation and giving preferential treatment to investments in the peripheral islands by requiring a minimum level of investment lower than that established for the rest of Spain.
-As a corollary of these efforts to address the uniqueness of island regions, the European Commission to authorized the creation of the Canary Islands Special Zone (Zona Especial Canaria or ZEC) in January 2000, with a view to attracting and encouraging the investment in the Canary Islands of international capital and companies which make a decided contribution to the economic and social progress of the Canary Islands.
+As a corollary of these efforts to address the uniqueness of island regions, the European Commission authorized the creation of the Canary Islands Special Zone (Zona Especial Canaria or ZEC) in January 2000, with a view to attracting and encouraging the investment in the Canary Islands of international capital and companies which make a decided contribution to the economic and social progress of the Canary Islands.

-The period for using the benefits of the ZEC is through December 31, 2027, although this may be extended if authorized by the European Commission (please also see Chapter 3 and https://canariaszec.com).
-However, the authorization for registering companies in the Official Register of Entities of the Canary Islands Special Zone has been extended to December 31, 2023, by means of Royal Decree-Law 31/2021, of December 28, 2021.
+The period for using the benefits of the ZEC is through December 31, 203238, although this may be extended if authorized by the European Commission (please also see chapter 3 and www.canariaszec.org).
+However, the authorization for registering companies in the Official Register of Entities of the Canary Islands Special Zone has been extended to December 31, 2026, by means of Royal Decree-Law 8/2023, of December 27, 2023.